I never thought I would be leaving academia after a PhD.

 I hated applying for tenure-track jobs where I knew I wasn’t even close to being needed.
 I hated begging referees to write reference letters, and occasionally finding out after the fact that they hadn’t (despite saying that they would and multiple reminders).

 Most of all, I was tired of feeling like a child.
-I no longer wanted to be a student who needed to ask permission for things and lived at the feet of someone else.
+I no longer wanted to be a student who needed to ask permission for things.
 I wanted the freedom to run my own life.

 I didn’t want to stay at the bottom or be exploited.
 I didn’t want to work an adjunct position that would insult my dignity and my skills, not to mention further impoverishing me.